Getting your price quote right is often the difference between winning business or losing out (again).

-Price quoting gives you an incredible opportunity to seal a business deal.
 People are interested in your services and want to consider the cost against what you offer.
+But your final price quote isn’t always the roadblock to closing a deal.

-• A quote in itself isn't legally binding - it becomes legally binding when both parties accept it.
+• A quote in itself isn't legally binding but becomes legally binding when both parties accept it.

 • A professional price quote outlines all required information yet is concise.